Heva Tūpāpāʻu

 A Heva Tūpāpā’u, also known as a Mourner's Dress, is a costume traditionally worn in Tahiti as part of mourning ceremonies.
 It was traditionally worn after the death of an important person in Tahiti culture, in a ceremony that could last weeks or months.
 Very few Heva Tūpāpā’u survive today.

 Examples of materials used to make Heva Tūpāpā’u include coconut fibers and coconut shells, pearls, feathers, and barkcloth, all of which were considered "ritually significant".

 It is estimated that James Cook brought approximately 10 Heva Tūpāpā’u back with him to Europe in 1775 after collecting them during his expeditions.
 The Heva Tūpāpā’u also inspired paintings by famous European artists such as Herman Spöring Jr, and Sarah Stone.
 The British Museum describes a Heva Tūpāpā’u held in their museum as "one of the most important objects in the British Museum's collections."

 Museum collections

-Examples of Heva Tūpāpā’u are present in museums in Hawaii, Germany, Italy, New Zealand, and the United Kingdom.The following institutions contain either a complete or partial Heva Tūpāpā’u in their collections.
+Examples of Heva Tūpāpā’u are present in museums in Hawaii, Germany, Italy, New Zealand, and the United Kingdom.The following institutions contain complete Heva Tūpāpā’u in their collections.
+Other collections in Sydney, St Petersburg, Berne and Cambridge hold partial mourning dresses.